 Fortunately, organizational psychologists have already found a way to incorporate the components of the business genetic strand into employee and customer surveys that can be used to identify areas that need improvement; enabling organizations to take action before problem areas begin to damage the “strands” and push the DNA out of alignment, so to speak.
-Scientists at the National Business Research Institute (NBRI) (a business research firm) have spent the last 27 years developing and perfecting standardized instruments for discovering the perceptions and attitudes of customers and employees.
+Scientists at the National Business Research Institute (NBRI), a business research firm, have spent over three decades developing and perfecting standardized instruments for discovering the perceptions and attitudes of customers and employees.
 Data from these instruments can be analyzed in order to identify the key drivers of the perceptions of your employees and customers.
 In turn, this information can be used to plan a course of action that will improve these perceptions and lead to improved alignment between the strands, which will lead to growth and increased profits.

 If you would like to learn more about how NBRI can help your company use scientific research to better understand your company’s DNA, properly align your “strands,” and increase your profits, contact us now at 800-756-6168.